alemar11/ios-watchos-tvos-macos-resources/README.md

 * [FSPagerView](https://github.com/WenchaoD/FSPagerView) - FSPagerView is an elegant Screen Slide Library implemented primarily with UICollectionView.
 * [HQPagerViewController](https://github.com/quangpc/HQPagerViewController) - This control combines the great menu view with a UIPageviewController that takes care of showing the right page when clicking on the menu view and updating the selection when the UIPageviewController scrolls.
+* [PagerTabStripView](https://github.com/xmartlabs/PagerTabStripView) - An easy to use view pager library for iOS in Swift. `SwiftUI`
 * [PBPagerViewController](https://github.com/paoloboschini/PBPagerViewController)
 * [ViewPager](https://github.com/SeptiyanAndika/ViewPager---Swift) - Simple View Pager library for Swift.